Approximately counting and sampling small witnesses using a colourful decision oracle: Preliminaries

 When stating quantitative bounds on running times of algorithms, we assume the standard randomised word-RAM machine model with logarithmic-sized words; thus given an input of size $N$, we can perform arithmetic operations on $\OO(\log N)$-bit words and generate uniformly random $\OO(\log N)$-bit words in $\OO(1)$ time.

-Recall the definitions of $\calC(G)$ and the coloured independence oracle of $G$, and coloured oracle access from Section~\ref{sec:framework-intro}.
-Note that for all $X \subseteq V(G)$, $\textup{cIND}_{G[X]}$ is a restriction of \cindora.
-Thus an algorithm with coloured oracle access to $G$ can safely call a subroutine that requires coloured oracle access to $G[X]$.
+Recall the definitions of $\calC(G)$ and the colourful independence oracle of $G$, and colourful oracle access from \cref{sec:framework-intro}.
+Note that for all $X \subseteq V(G)$, $\textup{cIND}_{G[X]}$ is a restriction of \cindora{}.
+Thus, an algorithm with colourful oracle access to $G$ can safely call a subroutine that requires colourful oracle access to $G[X]$.